Measurement of Snowpack Density, Grain Size, and Black Carbon Concentration Using Time-domain Diffuse Optics: Methods

 Our results are shown in Fig.~\ref{fig:mc}.
 For the first simulation, the true snowpack properties were $v_*$ = 0.465, $r_*$ = 240 $\upmu$m, and $C_{bc}$ = 50 ppbw.
-Our method retrieved values of $v_*$ = 0.445$\pm$0.011, $r_*$ = 235.2$\pm$5.5 $\upmu$m, and $C_{bc}$ = 52.0$\pm$3.0 ppbw.
+Our method retrieved values of $v_*$ = 0.461$\pm$0.016, $r_*$ = 242.4$\pm$8.6 $\upmu$m, and $C_{bc}$ = 48.4$\pm$2.9 ppbw.
 For the second simulation, the true snowpack properties were $v_*$ = 0.162, $r_*$ = 85 $\upmu$m, and $C_{bc}$ = 0 ppbw.
-Our method retrieved values of $v_*$ = 0.162$\pm$0.002, $r_*$ = 86.0$\pm$0.9 $\upmu$m, and $C_{bc}$ = 1.3$\pm$2.1 ppbw.
-These results suggest that our algorithm should produce accurate estimates of snow properties if our snow scattering model is correct.
+Our method retrieved values of $v_*$ = 0.164$\pm$0.004, $r_*$ = 86.0$\pm$1.9 $\upmu$m, and $C_{bc}$ = -0.3$\pm$2.5 ppbw.
+These results suggest that our algorithm should produce accurate estimates under the idealized conditions prescribed here, and if our snow scattering model is correct.